SeoulSummit2022/DBforMSA-EN/README.md

 This workshop shows how REDIS improves the performance against Hot Block generating in Oracle.
 In reality, AB test result will show you 4 times better performance when using REDIS rather than Oracle.

-S4 - Order History Data to DynamoDB
+Scenario S4 - Order History Data to DynamoDB
 As the number of users and requests on relational database increases, the performance becomes worse due to the impact of the relationship between tables, constraints, Join and etc and also scalability is limited for performance acceptance.